w3f/polkadot-wiki/docs/general/kusama/kusama-statemine-ledger.md

 There are two versions of the Statemine app: the normal (light) version and the XL version.
 The light version has smaller size but it supports only basic functionality.
 If you want access to all the supported extrinsics, you need to install the XL version of the app.
-You can see [here][prerelease instructions] a full list of the extrinsics supported by both versions.
+You can see [here](https://github.com/Zondax/ledger-statemine) a full list of the extrinsics supported by both versions.

 :::